kibitzr/kibitzr/docs/configuration.rst

 Finally transformed data is passed to a list of notifiers defined under ``notify`` key.
-See :ref:`Notifier documentation <transforms>` for a complete list of supported notifiers.
+See :ref:`Notifier documentation <notifiers>` for a complete list of supported notifiers.

 Kibitzr supports browser interactions.
 They can be activated by using any of keys: